saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest-introduction.md

 #### Sharding XCUITest

 `saucectl` supports running tests in parallel.
 To tests in parallel, configure `saucectl` as follows.
-For more details, see [yaml configuration](./xcuitest.md#shard).
+See [yaml configuration](./xcuitest.md#shard) for more details.

 ```
 suites: